CIA 'Black Sites' Order: A Real Plan Or Just Politics?

 President Donald Trump endorsed outlawed interrogation methods during the presidential campaign, telling a crowd in South Carolina: "Torture works, OK, folks?
 Believe me.
 It works, OK?
 And waterboarding is your minor form, but we should go much stronger than waterboarding."

 Trump repeated his support for waterboarding in an interview with ABC News scheduled to air on Wednesday evening, according to previews released by the network.
-But he also told anchor David Muir that he'd defer to Defense Secretary Jim Mattis and CIA Director Mike Pompeo about whether to use it.
+But he also told anchor David Muir that he would defer to Defense Secretary James Mattis and CIA Director Mike Pompeo about whether to use it.

 Lawmakers who oversaw the CIA's previous interrogation and detention programs were quick to criticize the proposals.

-"The president can sign whatever executive orders he likes," Arizona Republican Senator John McCain, who chairs the Senate Armed Services Committee, said in a statement.
+"The president can sign whatever executive orders he likes," Arizona Republican Sen. John McCain, chairman of the Senate Armed Services Committee, said in a statement.
 "But the law is the law.
 We are not bringing back torture in the United States of America."

-Senator Dianne Feinstein, a California Democrat who oversaw the production of a 6,700-page classified report on CIA detention and interrogation programs during her tenure as chair of the Senate Intelligence Committee, also offered a scathing response.
+Sen. Dianne Feinstein, a California Democrat who oversaw the production of a 6,700-page classified report on CIA detention and interrogation programs during her tenure as chairwoman of the Senate Intelligence Committee, also offered a scathing response.

 "Reconstituting this appalling program would compromise our values, our morals and our standing as a world leader — this cannot happen," she wrote.
 "I encourage President Trump to not sign the damaging and dangerous executive order that has been circulating.
 Read the [Senate] report, declassify it and let the American people see for themselves how the program failed to work — I believe they will never want to go there again."

-Rebuilding the CIA's network of secret prisons would likely meet resistance from the agency itself, where many officers feel they were hung out to dry after being asked to take on the job of detaining and interrogating terror suspects after the attacks of Sept.
+Rebuilding the CIA's network of secret prisons would very likely meet resistance from the agency itself, where many officers feel they were hung out to dry after being asked to take on the job of detaining and interrogating terrorism suspects after the attacks of Sept.
 11, 2001.

 At Pompeo's Jan.
 12 confirmation hearing, senators grilled him, demanding to know whether the CIA was definitively out of the torture business.